oracle/graalpython/docs/contributor/CONTRIBUTING.md

 ```

 Note that we use "tag files", small _*.txt_ files that select which tests to run, so we only run tests that we know should pass.
-To run a subset of those tests, use the following command:
+To run a subset of those tests, use the following command.
+The selector can be a test name, a test file path a glob or an individual test ID.

 ```
-mx [-d] python-run-cpython-unittest [--inspect] NAME-OF-CPYTHON-UNITTEST
+mx [-d] graalpytest [--inspect] --tagged TEST-SELECTOR
 ```

 A tag file can be regenerated with

 ```
-mx python-retag-unittests NAME-OF-CPYTHON-UNITTEST
+mx graalpytest --retag TEST-SELECTOR
 ```

 There are also several other gates that may fail with changes.